sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/README.md

 Hence, the `nexus-staging-maven-plugin` is introduced, with vastly enhanced support.

 *Warning: the "artifactId" of the plugin is newly introduced!
 The old nexus-maven-plugin is deprecated!*

+## Operating modes

+Nexus Staging Maven plugin automatically (or explicitly configured) chooses the "mode" of operation.

+### Direct deploy

+Basically, this mode is 100% same as maven-deploy-plugin works.
+Remote deploys happens at `deploy` phase of each module, and the deployment repository is "sourced" in same way, from POMs `distributionManagement` entry (which node is used, depends is the project being built a release or snapshot naturally).

+This mode is new in version 1.1.

+### Deferred deploy

+This mode performs "local staging" to a local staging repository that is within the build (and is cleaned by `mvn clean`, but the location of it might be explicitly configured too, see `altStagingDirectory` plugin flag).
+Actual remote deployment happens at the end of the build, in one-shot.

+This mode is _automatically used_ for snapshot builds (unless overridden by configuration to perform"direct" deploys).
+Same "known issues" stands for concurrent deploys as they stand for maven-deploy-plugin, except that the "window" to hit deploy clashes is way less, as the actual deploy happens at the very end (literally last moments) of your build, instead "throughout" the build (where the clash window pretty much equals the duration of the build).

+This mode is new in version 1.1.

+### Staging

+This mode is present since version 1.0.
+It is _automatically used_ for release builds (unless overridden by configuration to perform "deferred" or "direct" deploys).

+This mode performs full staging workflow, from repository creation to closing it in case of success or dropping the repository in case of (transport or staging rule) failure.

+### Image upload

+This mode performs full staging workflow, from repository creation to closing it in case of success or dropping the repository in case of (transport or staging rule) failure.
+But in contrary to all modes above, it transfers the source in _unmodified form_, where it is expected that you stage the "exact image" of the source to the staging repository, like some locally deployed repository produced by maven-deploy-plugin + altDeploymentRepository switch.

+This mode is new in version 1.1.

 ## Adding the plugin to your build